 2> perform the evaluation of reporting criteria as specified in 5.5.4, except if reportConfig is condTriggerConfig.

+The UE acting as a L2 U2N Remote UE whenever configured with measConfig shall:

+1> perform the corresponding measurements associated to the serving L2 U2N Relay UE, as described in 5.5.3.4;

 NOTE 1: The evaluation of conditional reconfiguration execution criteria is specified in 5.3.5.13.

 The UE capable of Rx-Tx time difference measurement when configured with measObjectRxTxDiff shall: